Serving the street children of Guatemala City

 Since the original trip in 2009, Auburn audiology doctoral students, audiology faculty, and audiology alumni have traveled annually to Guatemala City to provide hearing tests and other audiological services to the street children of Guatemala.
 Since Guatemalan school personnel were trained to conduct hearing screenings during the first trip, they administer yearly hearing screenings to the 1800 children enrolled in their schools.
 On the subsequent trips, the Auburn University personnel have administered audiological testing to the children who failed the hearing screening and delivered hearing aids to all children who experienced and educationally significant hearing loss.

-To date, nineteen audiology doctoral students and four audiology alumni have traveled with Dr. Clark-Lewis to Guatemala to serve these children.
+To date, twenty three audiology doctoral students and five audiology alumni have traveled with Dr. Clark-Lewis to Guatemala to serve these children.
 To see the daily reports from the annual trips, check out our blog posts below.
-The next trip will be May 4 - 11, 2013.
-Check in daily to keep up with the students this year.
+We are looking forward to our next trip in May 2014.

 Today, Mothers' Day in Guatemala, was our last day of work.
 We arrived at the empty School for the Deaf bright and early (The children were out so they could spend the day with their moms), but it didn't take long before children who needed our services arrived anyway.
 They, nor their nor their moms minded giving up their holiday to receive the gift of hearing.